 - Translation Rights: The right to translate the work or authorize translations of the work.

-- Patent and Trademark Rights: Any patent or trademark rights related to the content of the article.
+- Patent and Trademark Rights: Any patent and trademark rights related to the content of the article.

 Publication License